British Virgin Islands

 Registered Address – A BC must have a registered address in British Virgin Islands, provided by a licensed registered agent.

 General Meeting – Annual general meetings are not mandatory, can be held anywhere, and may be conducted by telephone or other electronic means.
-Alternatively, directors and shareholders may vote by proxy.

 Electronic Signature – Permitted.